The Problem

 The Takeaway

 Working towards weight loss is not an easy endeavor.
-For those of us involved in sedentary jobs, it is even harder.
-Due to the link between a sedentary lifestyle and several health conditions, we have to take control of our lifestyles and incorporate habits that will promote weight loss.
-I hope this blog has given you some ideas on ways to achieve this.
+It is even more challenging for those of us involved in sedentary jobs.
+Due to the link between a sedentary lifestyle and several health conditions, we must take control of our lifestyles and incorporate habits promoting weight loss.
+I hope this blog has given you some ideas for achieving this.